Yitzhak Kaduri: Messiah

 Rabbi Tovia Singer translated the Hebrew words in the note as “The nation will be raised up and it will become known that His word and His Torah stand.”
-He confirmed that the first letter of each of the Hebrew words in the note spells Yehoshua, the Hebrew name of both the biblical Joshua (Yehoshua Ben Nun) who was the disciple of Moses who led the Israelites in their conquest of Canaan; as well as Jesus of Nazareth (transliterated to 'Jesus’ via the Greek Septuagint).
-Singer contended that the note does not spell Y’shua, the contraction of Yehoshua, used by messianic groups for the English translation (via Greek) “Jesus Christ”.
-Singer also said that no member of Kaduri's family he spoke to knew anything about the note.
+He confirmed that the first letter of each of the Hebrew words in the note spells “Yehoshua”, the Hebrew name Joshua ben Nun, the protagonist of the Book of Joshua, whose name means “God is salvation”, and not “Yeshua” the Hebrew name of Jesus of Nazareth.
+Singer also said that no member of Kaduri’s family he spoke to knew anything about the note, and considers it a forgery.